znoxx/tbng/doc/01-tbng-install_and_setup_EN.md

 * -i wlan0 — interface

-* -n — access point name (your future WiFi network)
+* -n — access point name (your future WiFi network).
+Will pick random value, if omitted.

-* -p — password for network
+* -p — password for network.
+Will pick random value, if omitted.

 * -d — driver.
 In the version installed by the script there is both a driver **nl80211** (standard) and **rtl871xdrv** for Realtek wireless adapters.
 So in case one have Realtek WiFi, appropriate driver must be used.